-- 7. In the Thrift Transport list, select the transport protocol to use in the Thrift layer. - 8.
+- 7. In the Thrift Transport drop-down list, select the transport protocol to use in the Thrift layer. - 8.
 If the Hive server is configured to use SSL, then click SSL Options to configure SSL for the connection.
 For more information, see "Configuring SSL Verification" on page 15. - 9.
-Optionally, in the Transport Buffer Size field, type the number of bytes to reserve in memory for buffering unencrypted data from the network. - 10.
-Optionally, to use SASL to handle authentication, select the Use Simple Authentication and Security Layer (SASL) check box. - 11.
 To save your settings and close the dialog box, click OK.